UrinHeller/Manhwa-Viewer-SUPER/README.md

 # Modding Guide for ManhwaViewer

 ## Introduction
 To mod ManhwaViewer, you need a basic understanding of Python, as the program is written in this language.
+The windows 7 version runs on [CPython 3.10 by NulAsh](https://github.com/NulAsh/cpython/releases/tag/v3.10.1win7-1) with [PySide2](https://pypi.org/project/PySide2/) and the windows 10-11 version runs on Python 3.12 with [PySide6](https://pypi.org/project/PySide6/).
+All standard libraries are included.

 ## Getting Started
 1. **Accessing the App Folder**: